Blood Cells and related Diseases.

-These diseases can originate or affect any of blood cells, bone marrow, blood vessels and coagulation.
+These diseases can originate or affect any of blood cells, bone marrow,blood

 The main components of blood and medical conditions are as follows:

-Red Blood Cells: It transport oxygen to the tissues.
+Red Blood Cells: It transports oxygen to the tissues.

-White Blood cells: It protect body against infection.
+White Blood cells: It protects body against infection.

 Platelets: It helps to stop bleeding.